JoinCODED/ReactFeature10-Refactor-Product-Detail/README.md

 3. Let's try going to the `cookies/fhgviuhg`, tararararaaaa.
 It redirected us to the cookie list.

 4. Let's delete a cookie from the detail page, and hit the back button.
 Tarararaaaaaaa!!
 No errors!

-5. Now we can remove the `history.push` from `DeleteButton` component.

 ## Step 2: Logo